+- Bachelor of Music students must have prior approval from the unit coordinator prior to enrolment.
 Non-Bachelor of Music students will be required to audition, submit a folio of compositions or written work according to course requirements prior to enrolment.

 This unit introduces students to the study of music in different cultural contexts.
 Culturally-specific approaches to performance, composition, music technology and ethnomusicology/musicology will be investigated in their environments.
 The focus of the unit will be a reflective approach to the integration of diverse traditions of music into individual creative and research activity.
 Courses are offered subject to availability and may be stream-specific.

 On completion of this unit, students are able to:

 - Understand key elements of a specific cultural context including unique approaches to a particular stream of music study;

 - Reflect upon their own musical practices and develop insights into newly acquired cultural knowledge about music;

 - Apply concepts they learned to a specific stream of music study.

 Within semester assessment: 100%

 Minimum total expected workload to achieve the learning outcomes for this unit is 144 hours per semester typically comprising a mixture of scheduled learning activities and independent study.
 A unit requires on average three/four hours of scheduled activities per week.
 Scheduled activities may include a combination of teacher directed learning, peer directed learning and online engagement. + Additional requirements + This unit is taught intensively at Prato